nipy/mindboggle/README.rst

     DOCKER INSTALLATION IS UNDERGOING TESTS!

-1. Install and run Docker (only once):
+1. Install and run Docker:

     https://docs.docker.com/engine/installation/

-2. Clone the mindboggle Docker container app (only once):
+2. Clone the Mindboggle Docker container app (only once):

     git clone https://github.com/BIDS-Apps/mindboggle

     cd mindboggle

 3. Set the path on the host and enter the bash shell of the container:

     PATH_ON_HOST=/

     docker run --rm -ti -v $PATH_ON_HOST:/root/data \
                --entrypoint /bin/bash bids/mindboggle